masak/strangelyconsistent-blog-posts/july-2-2012-implementing-hanoi.markdown

      =========       ===           =
     -------------------------------------

-    > move middle right
+    > move small disk right
-    Cannot put the small disk on the tiny disk
+    Cannot put the small disk on the tiny disk.

     > quit